ceri-org/site/fellowships.md

 - [General interest form](https://airtable.com/shrZtR1A95V75Ref4)

-If you're considering the SRF, apply / reigster interest as soon as possible.
+If you're considering the SRF, apply / register interest as soon as possible.
 Our [mailing list](http://eepurl.com/hGPPkf) is a good way to stay updated about when applications open.

 ## Programme Objectives